-- 3. Flask B has water; therefore oxygen was available in the flask and the seeds germinated.
-But, in flask A, since there was pyrogallic acid solution that absorbs oxygen, therefore oxygen was not freely available and the seeds did not germinate. - c.
-The diagram has three bean seeds. - (i) The bean seed in air does not germinate since it turns dry. - (ii) The bean seed partially submerged in water germinated as it gets sufficient moisture, oxygen and temperature. - (iii) The bean seed submerged in water does not germinate much as it cannot respire due to very little oxygen in water. - D. 1.
+3. Flask B has water; therefore oxygen was available in the flask and the seeds germinated.

+But, in flask A, since there was pyrogallic acid solution that absorbs oxygen, therefore oxygen was not freely available and the seeds did not germinate.
+Hence, it is proved that oxygen is necessary for seed germination.

+- c.
+The diagram has three bean seeds. - i.
+The bean seed in air does not germinate since it turns dry. - ii.
+The bean seed partially submerged in water germinated as it gets sufficient moisture, oxygen and temperature. - iii.
+The bean seed submerged in water does not germinate much as it cannot respire due to very little oxygen in water. - D. 1.
 The three factors required for germination are-moisture, air, suitable temperature. - 2.
 No, since for germination seedlings require light for photosynthesis and suitable temperature.

-CHAPTER - 6 RESPIRATION IN PLANTS
+RESPIRATION IN PLANTS